engineyard-cookbooks/appfirst/README.md

 on failure in case the appfirst front end is not responding.

 Open Appfirst-Cookbook/attributes/default.rb, and edit the variable shown below to reflect your AppFirst account ID.
-This can be located in the appfirst.com WebUI, by navigating to the Administration tab, then clicking 'Setup'.
+This can be located in the appfirst.com WebUI, by navigating to the Administration tab, and then clicking 'Setup'.
 Click the 'Add More Collectors' link and retrieve the
 Account ID from the Collector download URL.
 This should look something like  'http://wwws.appfirst.com/packages/initial/xxxx/'

 `default['appfirst']['appfirst_account_id'] = 'xxxx'`